ASU-Astronomical-Instrumentation/gateware/DOWNAVG/ReadMe.md

 # Averaging and Downcovert IP

 This ip will take sequential inputs, add them together, then divide them by two.
-To increase the average length wrappers are used (lengths scale by 2^N).
+To increase the average length wrappers are used to create N number of stages (number of samples averaged scale by 2^(N+1)).

 Mathematical equivalent would be.